Toward a Canadian Christian Reformed Church*

 Canada and the US have different and diverging cultures, contexts, challenges and opportunities, however, and the gap between the ministry realities in each country seems to be widening as the years go by.
 How can CRC folk within each country be best equipped to respond to God's calling best within their own unique settings?
 We believe that this can be done most effectively through two completely independent denominations.
 These two denominations would be able to more freely contextualize their mission and ministry, while still being able to work together through already established and new Joint Ministry Agreements.
 For more information see this open letter that we recently sent to the Canadian Ministries Board of the CRCNA, along with reactions to it!

-the Christian Reformed Church in Canada
+The Christian Reformed Church in Canada

 What would an independent CRC in Canada mean to you?